-3. Confirm the target server(s) have been added to inventory by performing the procedure 2.6 List Provisioned Target Servers.
+3. Confirm the target server(s) have been added to inventory by performing the List Provisioned Target Servers procedure.

-2.3 Add Multiple Target Servers
+Add Multiple Target Servers

-This procedure will add multiple target servers, using a pre-defined CSV file, to the list of servers for which the PAIR utility collects patching information.
+This procedure adds multiple target servers, using a pre-defined CSV file, to the list of servers for which the PAIR utility collects patching information.

-Prior to executing this step, a CSV (comma-separated values) input file must be created.
+Before executing this step, a CSV (comma-separated values) input file must be created.
 Within this file, each server is defined on a separate line where server address and optional name (alias) are separated by a comma.
 Server addresses can be listed using IP addressing or name, such as FQDN.
 For example:

 '''

 [admusr@myPairServer ~]$ cat server_list.csv

-1.2.3.1,testserver1
+1.2.3.1, testserver1

 testserver2.mydomain.com,testserver2

 2001:db8::3,testserver3

 1.2.3.4

 [admusr@myPairServer ~]$

 '''

-In this example, the fourth entry, 1.2.3.4, omits the optional alias which is an acceptable entry.
+In this example, the fourth entry, 1.2.3.4, omits the optional alias, which is an acceptable entry.